 Mohini retired from competitive gymnastics in 2005 and soon after began her gymnastics coaching career.
 She has coached current NCAA athletes and using her vast knowledge and experience in gymnastics.
-She is the owner and head coach at Oregon Olympic Athletic and is focused on making her program elite.
+She is the owner and head coach at OOA Gymnastics and is focused on making her program elite.